NEUR0515/memgpt-va-ui/README.md

-# J.A.R.V.I.S Application
+# MemGPT Voice Assistant UI

-This is J.A.R.V.I.S, a personal AI assistant designed to handle various tasks including speech-to-text, conversation management, and more.
-The application is built using a FastAPI backend, with a React frontend and integrated with Deepgram for voice functionalities.
+This is J.A.R.V.I.S, a personal AI assistant designed to handle various tasks including sending SMS messages, creating files and folders, conversation and task management, and more.
+The application is built using a FastAPI backend, with a React frontend and integrated with Elevenlabs for voice functionalities.
 The frontend is hosted statically within the backend, and the app can be accessed directly through a browser.

 ## Features